howardroark/pollinate/README.md

 the ability to help define the state, but the minion takes precedence.

-While this project does not mirror in anyway the mechanics of Salt, it does lean on the idea the an object of data is what should define your process.
+While this project does not mirror in anyway the mechanics of Salt, it does lean on the idea that an object of data is what should define your process.
 It is increasingly popular to build apps around the idea of well designed JSON schemas that enable easy to understand templates.
 Leveraging this way of looking at things is the core concept of Pollinate.